 The Nordic countries are part of the Schengen agreement and are committed to lenient rules on personal imports of medicines.
 As a rule, you can bring in medicines from Nordic countries for your own personal use up to a maximum corresponding to one year of use.

 If as a social welfare customer you are not satisfied with the service, assistance, care or treatment you receive, you can

 - contact the head of the office that made the decision

 - contact the Social Ombudsman

-- dispute their treatment with the person responsible for the social welfare unit or the official in charge of social welfare
+- dispute your treatment with the person responsible in the social welfare unit, or the senior social welfare official

-- lodge a complaint with the monitoring authority, i.e. the Regional State Administrative Agency, the Parliamentary Ombudsman or the Chancellor of Justice.
-In some cases the Regional State Administrative Agency may refer the complaint to the National Supervisory Authority for Welfare and Health Valvira.
+- lodge a complaint with the monitoring authority, i.e. the Regional State Administrative Agency, the Parliamentary Ombudsman of Finland or the Chancellor of Justice.
+In some cases, the Regional State Administrative Agency may refer a complaint to the National Supervisory Authority for Welfare and Health Valvira.